aoconnr/BugTrackerSample/README.md

 - Execute "dotnet ef database update"

 ### Running:
-- Run in debug to launch in browser
+- Run Visual Studio to launch in browser (has only been tested in VS2022)
 - AireBugTrackerTest project contains basic unit tests using controller methods

-### Limitations
+### Limitations:
 - No authentication
 - Caching issue caused by EntityFramework tracking
 - Delete user not available in UI due to an issue managing EFs many-to-one connection